 Compliances at risk

-What counts as Biometric Data?
+What counts as Customer Data?

-Why people share Biometric Data with ChatGPT
+Why people share Customer Data with ChatGPT

-- To summarize profiles or records
+- To summarize customer records

 Depending on system configuration and policies, the data may be logged, temporarily stored, or reviewed for safety and quality purposes.
 Retention can last from days to weeks, and in some cases may extend beyond the immediate session.